eight04/cjs-es/README.md

 * `exportStyle?`: `string` or `function -> string`.
 The result must be `"named"` or `"default"`.
 Default: `"named"`
 * `nested?`: `boolean`.
 If true then analyze the entire AST, otherwise only top-level nodes are visited.
 If there is no nested require/exports/dynamic import statements, it is safe to keep it off.
 Default: `false`.
 * `warn?`: `function`.
-This functino is called when the transformer emmits a warning.
+This function is called when the transformer emmits a warning.
 The arguments are:

   - `message`: `string`.
 Warning message.
   - `pos`: `number`.
 The position of the current node.

+  If undefined, the transformer would use global `console.error`.

 `options.importStyle` and `options.exportStyle` could be async, and the return value would be cached (for `importStyle`, the value is cached for each `moduleId`).